 Opened to Maryhill [Temporary] (no connection made at this time to the Glasgow, Dumbarton and Helensburgh Railway) from Kelvin Valley East Junction (Birdston Junction) for freight.

 |01/10/1879||Kelvin Valley Railway|

-Opened to passengers from Maryhill to Torrance, Kelvin Valley Junction (Maryhill) opened.
+Opened to passengers from Maryhill to Torrance, Maryhill East Junction opened.

 |29/10/1880||Kelvin Valley Railway|

-This pit, to the south of the Kelvin Valley Railway's Kilsyth [1st] station and opened by Merry and Cunningham, closed by William Baird and Company.
+This pit (to the south of the Kelvin Valley Railway's Kilsyth [1st] station and opened by Merry and Cunninghame) closed by William Baird and Company.

 |31/03/1951||Kelvin Valley Railway|